cfpb/consumerfinance.gov/docs/editing-components.md

 Please place them in the appropriate section for their atomic rank.

-Because cfgov-refresh uses `main.less` to build a single CSS file for the entire project, it is not necessary to tell the Python model anything about a component-specific stylesheet.
+Because cfgov-refresh uses `main.less` to build a single CSS file for almost the entire project, it is not necessary to tell the Python model anything about a component-specific stylesheet (for general-purpose, site-wide components).
 That is _not_ the case with JavaScript, as we will see in the next section.

+!!! note
+    If you're working on a component that belongs to a particular sub-app, its Less file should live in `cfgov/unprocessed/<app-name>/css/`, but how those Less files get built and included on their pages is not something this document is prepared to discuss at the moment.

-### Adding some JavaScript
+#### Adding some JavaScript

 Each atomic component may optionally be given a `Media` class that can list one or more JavaScript files that should be loaded when using it.